agelmore/agelmore.github.io/_posts/2014-12-7-idba-spades.md

 ---
 layout: post
 title:  "IDBA and SPAdes"
-date:   2014-12-7
+date:   2015-1-4
 comments: true
 ---

 I decided to try assembling with IDBA and SPAdes and comparing them to my velvet and megahit assemblies.
+Updated with complete assembly statistics.

 ###IDBA